DeDu/Backuper2/readme.md

 Enter all databases you want to backup under 'backup > databases > mysql > databases'.

 Then enter all directories and folders under 'backup > data'.
 Do not delete the 'driver' option!
+All folders and files will get archived and compressed.
+If you enable encryption, those archives will get archived and compressed again in a single file.

 If you want to encrypt your backup, fill in the absolute path to you public key at 'encrypt > public_key'.
 If you don't want to encrypt it, delete the encrypt-section from the config.php.
+Checkout this post to learn how to decrypt your backup with your private key: http://stackoverflow.com/a/12233688/2115253

 Then head to the storages-section to configure where you want to save your backup.